Dear readers of ADxS.org, please forgive the disruption.

 The second step Is to take acute measures.
 As a rule, this is primarily an appropriate and carefully adjusted medication.
 The acute medication enables the patient to experience what a symptom-free life feels like, so that this can be anchored for several months as the target state, which is aimed for with the therapeutic measures in the third step.
 Usually, it is only when dopamine levels are normalized by stimulants that adequate learning and therapeutic ability is achieved.
 Dopamine is neurotrophic, i.e. necessary for the anchoring of learning experiences.

 If children up to 6 years of age are affected, therapeutic measures for parents and caregivers are indicated as a second acute measure.
 In young children, parental work causes a reduction of stressors and protects against a deepening of the ADHD disorder at a still vulnerable age.
-Therapeutic interventions for children up to 6 years of age themselves, on the other hand, tend to be ineffective. ⇒ ADHD - Prevention and precaution - What parents can do.
+In contrast, therapeutic measures for children up to 6 years of age themselves tend to be ineffective. ⇒ ADHD prevention and screening - What parents can do.

 Medication in ADHD is a highly complex topic.
 In ADHD, dopaminergic, noradrenergic and other neurotransmitter systems are involved in mediating symptoms.
 Detailed information can be found in the individual articles on the respective medications.